-The Annual Integrated Economic Survey (AIES) is a new survey designed to integrate and replace seven existing annual business surveys into one survey.
+The Annual Integrated Economic Survey (AIES) is a newly designed survey that replaces and integrates seven annual business surveys into one survey.
 The AIES will provide the only comprehensive national and subnational data on business revenues, expenses, and assets on an annual basis.
 The AIES is designed to combine Census Bureau collections to increase data quality, reduce respondent burden, and allow the Census Bureau to operate more efficiently.

 The surveys integrated into the AIES are: